The Fire Ban for St. Albert has been lifted.

-- obtain written approval of the Fire Chief or designate prior to the use of it.
+- Obtain the written approval of the Fire Chief or their designate before the use of a fire containing device.

 - Public Property - No fire is allowed on public property except in a pit or container that has been approved by the Fire Department for such use.